 My Dad recently passed away.
 During the weeks leading up to this time, friends and family came without provocation to see him.
 I know in his final days he was happy to be surrounded by loved ones spending time with him, just being themselves, and caring for him in every way and any way they could.

 Forty plus years ago not everyone had cameras at their disposal the way we do today.
-So, pictures are precious.
-Unstaged moments, captured on film that exposed images the way old film cameras did, elevate these memories to near movie-like status.
+So these pictures are precious.
+Unstaged moments, captured on film that exposed images in only the way old film cameras could.
+They’ve elevated these memories to near movie-like status.
 That magic of film lends itself well to the memories of growing up - telling a story as though you’re watching it in a movie.

 I’m happy to let these memories take over and encompass my thoughts.
 I’d go as far to say that they should do that on a regular basis so as to stay in touch with those thoughts and feelings and in a way, stay in touch with him.